atxp-dev/claude/EXAMPLES.md

 ### Web Scraping

 ```
-Use puppeteer to visit example.com and extract all the heading text
+Use the browser to visit example.com and extract all the heading text
 ```

-The `atxp-puppeteer` server will handle the browser automation.
+The `atxp-browse` server will handle the browser automation.

 ### Testing